FOREX-Dollar drops vs yen and euro as stocks weaken, on track for monthly loss

 “Given this view, we still maintain a view that markets will be risk-friendly, and hence look for further yen and euro weakness versus the dollar,” he said.

 Fed Vice Chairman Stanley Fischer said in a speech at the annual central bankers’ meeting in Wyoming on Saturday that U.S. inflation was likely to rebound as pressure from the dollar fades, allowing the Fed to raise rates gradually.
-(Additional reporting by Masayuki Kitano; Editing by Alison Williams)
+(Additional reporting by Masayuki Kitano, editing by Larry King)